-DJs nowadays (especially the controllerist-type ones) tend to have a load of other stuff laying around next to turntables and mixer.
+DJs today (especially the controllerist-type ones) tend to have a load of other stuff lying around next to turntables and mixer.
 Having another level on the desk with room for the laptop or CD players is ideal.
-Therefore I installed a LACK wall-shelf ($19.99) on top of of the desk.
+Therefore I installed a LACK wall-shelf ($19.99) on top of the desk.
 You can use straight or angular CAPITA-legs again which we already used for the base of the desk.

 You want the speakers to be at the same height as your ears to get the best possible sound.
 They should be aligned towards your ears.
 You can add another level with CAPITA legs and small LACK shelves ($6.99) to the desk.
 Active monitors are in most cases too heavy for this approach.
 In that case you are better off with height-adjustable GODMORGON legs ($8-10) for the LACK shelves attached to the desk.

 ADDING SOME FANCY LIGHTS

 Although we’re used to operate in the darkness you probably want some additional lighting either for the looks or to see a little better.
 IKEA has some multi-color LED strips for that purpose.
 You can either use the 4 piece set DIODER($39.99) or a flexible strip RGB LED light like this one on Amazon (~$30).

 Here is a rough calculation of what it would cost to build the full model with double depth.